AGILITY TRAINING

 WHO CAN JOIN?

-We welcome all breeds and sizes of dogs, however, do ask for your dog to have completed the equivalent of its' Bronze good citizen dog scheme test in order to have the relevant control necessary for agility.
-We also ask for dogs to be at least 6 months of age or older before starting agility training.
+We welcome all breeds and sizes of dogs, however, do ask for your dog to have completed the equivalent of its' Bronze good citizen dog scheme test in order to have the relevant control necessary for agility (recall and wait).
+We also ask for dogs to be at least 12 months of age or older before starting agility training.

 WHAT SHOULD I BRING?

-Please also have your dog in a broad flat collar and bring a reasonably long lead (3/4ft long).
+Please also have your dog in a flat collar (no tags/chains etc), and bring a reasonably long lead (3/4ft long).

 WHAT TRAINING METHODS ARE USED?